Canon 5D Mark III vs Olympus E-400

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the E-400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the E-400 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the 5D Mark III was followed by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 5D Mark III and E-400 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Olympus E-400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Olympus E-400?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.